marcojakob/code.makery.ch/collections/library/html-css-en-part3.md

 With a descendant selector you can select descendants of a matching element.

-Let's look at an example before I get into a little more detail.
+Let's look at an example before we get into a little more detail.

 ##### CSS